 What is stock lending?

 Stock lending is when you allow others to borrow stocks you own and, in return, get paid a fee, typically monthly.
-You are “renting out” your stocks so that others can use them to perform trading activities.
+You are “renting out” your stocks so that others can use them to perform trading activities (see below for some examples of these activities).
 If you’re not planning on selling a stock anytime soon, it’s an easy way to earn income while you wait for the stock’s value to appreciate.

 Why would someone borrow a stock?

-To short the stock.
-If an investor thinks the value of a borrowed stock will go down, they can sell it, then buy it back at the lower price and pocket the difference.
+• To short the stock.
+This is the one that gets the most attention.
+If an investor thinks the value of a particular stock will go down, they can borrow it, sell it, then buy it back at what they hope will be a lower price, pocketing the difference.

 How does fully paid stock lending work?

-Different brokerages use different systems, but at Wealthsimple we’ve tried to make it, well, simple.
-All you do is tap a button.
-You can choose to lend your whole portfolio or just individual stocks.
+Different brokerages use different systems.
+You can often choose to lend your whole portfolio or just individual stocks.
 Once you activate your account for lending, other financial institutions can see that your stocks are available and they’ll borrow them based on demand.

-For example, let’s say a borrower wants to short a stock that you own.
+For example, let’s say a borrower wants to short a stock that you own for one of the reasons above.
 They borrow the stock from a broker and sell at its current price, then buy the same number of shares back later, ideally (for them) when it costs less.
 If the price drops, they pocket the difference and return your stock.
 If the price goes up, they have to buy it at the higher price and return your stock.
 No matter what happens, they’re on the hook for returning your shares to you.

 What are the benefits of securities lending?

-For stock owners, stock lending offers a relatively low-risk way to earn extra returns on the stocks you already own.
-You maintain ownership of your stocks the whole time, so nothing really changes for you.
+For shareholders, stock lending offers a relatively low-risk way to earn extra returns on the stocks you already own.
+You maintain ownership of your stocks the whole time.
 If loaned stocks go up in value, those returns are still yours.
 If you decide to sell your stocks while they’re loaned out, you can.
-And if you ever decide you want your stock back, you can do that too.
-Different brokerages have different requirements for doing it, but at Wealthsimple you can opt out of loaning individual stocks or your whole portfolio in the app — just as easily as you opted in.
+And if you ever decide you want your stock back and opt out of lending, you can do that too.

 For borrowers, stock lending provides a way to use or trade on a stock without buying it, which has the advantages we listed above.